At a Glance

 Once you’ve completed a successful pilot test

-From the Options menu, select Add more participants.
+From the Actions menu, select Add contributors.